gustavodaza/rails-react-template/README.md

-# Ruby on Rails API and React Client
+# Ruby on Rails API/React Client Template

 Things you may want to cover: